JeremiahDMoore/css-goodies/README.md

 # css-goodies
-random CSS snippets from various sources css battles, etc
+random CSS snippets from various tutorials, etc also css battles, and original styles